atextor/OGIT-wiki/API-Reference.md

 ## Namespace

-All attributes in GraphIT are namespaced.
-To ensure consistency and avoid ambiguity, attributes have a mandatory prefix `http://www.purl.org/`.
-Everything after this prefix is the attribute, e.g. `ogit/_id` derives from http://www.purl.org/ogit/_id. (see http://www.purl.org/docs/index.html for further info).
+All type ids (attribute ids, entity ids, verb ids, ...) in GraphIT are namespaced.
+To ensure consistency and avoid ambiguity, these have a mandatory prefix `http://www.purl.org/`.
+Everything after this prefix is the shortened id, that will be used by graphit, e.g. `ogit/_id` derives from http://www.purl.org/ogit/_id. (see http://www.purl.org/docs/index.html for further info).
 Attributes, that are not defined in OGIT have an empty namespace, e.g.: `/IssueXML`.

 ## REST